MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/convert-logical-entities-resolved-entities.md

 1. If a newly processed attribute results with a name that is a duplicate of an attribute that has already been collected, the attributes are merged.
-This means the traits of the newest attribute are added to the traits of the original attribute (or replaced, if they're the same traits).
+This means the traits of the newest attribute are added to the traits of the original attribute (or replaced if they're the same traits).
 Through this behavior, you can alter an attribute taken from a base entity by simply re-declaring it by using the same name and then setting new traits.